surfaceUsed/mine-sweeper/README.md

 # mine-sweeper
 Mine sweeper game with a simple UI

-Hyper skill project (Java Developer).
+Hyperskill project "Minesweeper" (Java Developer).
 Stage 5/5.

 User enters row-number and colmun-number followed by 'free' to clear out the game board.
 To mark a cell as a potential mine, input row- and column number again, followed by 'mine'.